Author : Haya Assem

 An invoice is a billing document issued by a seller to a buyer for a specific transaction.
 It lists the goods or services provided, the total amount due, payment terms, and any applicable taxes.
 Each invoice represents a single sale or service and acts as a request for payment.

 A statement of account is a summary report that covers multiple invoices, payments, and credits over a defined period.
 It shows the running balance between a business and its customer, how much has been billed, paid, and what remains outstanding.
 Rather than requesting payment for a single sale, it helps both parties reconcile accounts and track ongoing transactions.
+If you need to issue individual transaction requests, start with our free invoice template before consolidating into a monthly statement.

 Statement Of Account Vs Balance Sheet